 Our inability to enroll a sufficient number of patients for our clinical trials would result in significant delays or may require us to abandon one or more clinical trials altogether.
-The COVID-19 global pandemic has created uncertainties in the expected timelines for clinical stage biotechnology companies such as us, and because of such uncertainties, it is extremely difficult for us to accurately predict at this time if we can continue to enroll patients and when we can complete our Phase 3 clinical trial.
+The COVID-19 global pandemic has created uncertainties in the expected timelines for clinical stage biotechnology companies such as us, and because of such uncertainties, it is extremely difficult for us to accurately predict at this time when we can complete our Phase 3 clinical trial.
 Enrollment delays in our clinical trials may result in increased development costs for our product candidates and jeopardize our ability to obtain marketing approval for the sale of our product candidates.